bridgecrewio/prisma-cloud-jetbrains-ide/README.md

 -- **In-line fixes**: Prisma Cloud Code Security highlights errors in the editor as you code, including details of the violating policy.
 To fix an error, select the line with the issue to display a popup with the description and suggested fix

 -- **Problems tool panel** at the bottom of the screen: Lists vulnerabilities in the left pane.
 Click on a vulnerability to display its details.
-If a fix is available, select the Fix button that is displayed in the top right of the panel.
+If a fix is available, select the **Fix** button that is displayed in the top right of the panel.
 Otherwise refer to suggested solutions or the documentation to resolve the issue

 -- **Suppression**: You can skip checks by clicking the *Suppression* button in the popup or in the *Error view* of the Problems tool panel

-### Troubleshoot
+### Troubleshooting

 Troubleshoot errors directly in the JetBrains UI using the **Event Log**.